 In addition, subscribing to categories relevant to your industry can help you distinguish between appropriate queries.

-For example, if you’re a marketing RSS feeds expert, go to the ‘Marketing and Sales’ category and then to the ‘Subscribe to New Questions in Marketing and Sales’ RSS feed on the right.
+For example, if you’re a social media marketing trends RSS feeds expert, go to the ‘Marketing and Sales’ category and then to the ‘Subscribe to New Questions in Marketing and Sales’ RSS feed on the right.

 Look up relevant Quora questions.